TrainerBrad H. Cox

 Monomoy Girl was sent off the 9-5 favorite in the field of 11 fillies and mares and easily handled older runners for the first time after breaking from the far outside post.
 She won by one length from Grade 1 winner Wow Cat, who was last early before a ground-gaining rally, and covered 1 1/8 miles in 1:49.79 on a fast track.

-Monomoy Girl finished first in each of her seven starts in 2018, although she was disqualified and placed second behind Distaff third-place finisher Midnight Bisou for interference in the Cotillion Stakes (G1) September 22 at Parx Racing in her start prior to the Longines Distaff.
+Monomoy Girl has finished first in each of her seven starts this year, although she was disqualified and placed second behind Distaff third-place finisher Midnight Bisou for interference in the Cotillion Stakes (G1) September 22 at Parx Racing in her start prior to the Distaff.
 But before that, she reeled off four straight Grade 1 victories, starting this spring in the Central Bank Ashland Stakes and followed by the Longines Kentucky Oaks, Acorn Stakes, and Coaching Club American Oaks.
 Her overall record stands at nine wins, and two seconds from 11 career starts.

 In the Distaff, before an on-track crowd of 42,249, Monomoy Girl tracked pacesetter Wonder Gadot from second, then took charge into the stretch before drawing clear at the eighth pole and secured the win under Florent Geroux.
 Abel Tasman, runner-up in the 2017 last year’s Distaff, was in contention early but faded to finish last as the 2-1 second favorite.